zwcrowley/blackstone/README.md

 `stackedBarChart()` takes up to 7 arguments, first 2 are required:

-**df** Required, A tibble or data frame of survey items that are categorical/factor variables, in 5 point scales, can be a single time point or pre-post, that will be inserted into a stacked bar chart with The Mark USA branding.
+**df** Required, A \[tibble\]\[tibble::tibble-package\] or data frame of survey items that are categorical/factor variables, in 5 point scales, can be a single time point or pre-post, that will be inserted into a stacked bar chart with The Mark USA branding.

 **scale_labels** Required, a character vector of 5 levels to set the scale for the plot.